rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 by calling `MPI_Recv`.
 This sets up a buffer for writing the incoming data and instructs the communication device to listen for the message.
-The message will not actually be sent before the receiving rank call MPI_Recv, even if MPI_Send has been called.
+The message will not actually be sent before the receiving rank calls `MPI_Recv`, even if `MPI_Send` has been called.

 > ## MPI_Send
 >